 The Reception and Placement Program and Refugee Support Services teams work together to provide a welcoming atmosphere for all newcomer and resettled refugees through the promotion of community integration, advocacy, education and the forging of new pathways that lead towards a life of self-sufficiency.

-• Reception and Placement program is the initial resettlement program that provides food, housing and basic needs for newly arrived refugees, interpreting and transportation to local offices for core services, school enrollment, acculturation counseling and follow-up services for 90 days.
+• Reception and Placement is the initial program that provides food, housing, basic needs, interpretation, transportation, school enrollment, acculturation, and follow-up services for newly arrived refugees for the first 90 days from arrival.
 Local parishes, churches, community groups and individuals work side by side with our agency to enrich the resettlement process through volunteering giving their time and talents for the benefit of those in need.

-• Refugee School Impact provides after school tutoring to refugee children, and services to promote graduation to the next school grade level.
+• Refugee School Impact provides after school tutoring to refugee children to support academic success and promotion to the next grade level.

-• Refugee Support Services provides employment, education, social adjustment, and integration services, and Citizenship services for up to 5 years from date of arrival to the U.S. Supportive services include: referrals, interpretation, translation, childcare and transportation services.
+• Refugee Support Services provides employment, education, social adjustment, and integration (adjustment of status and Citizenship) services for newly arrived refugees and up to five years from date of arrival to the US.
+Supportive services include referrals, interpretation and translation, childcare, and transportation services.

-• The Youth Mentoring program, an initiative conceived in the White House, focuses on serving youth from 15-24 yrs. of age with services to connect youth to educational case management services, and employment career pathways.
+• The Youth Mentoring Program serves youth from 15-24 years of age to make connections to peers, provide education-based case management services, and employment pathways.

 • Preferred Communities Program supports the resettlement of especially vulnerable refugee populations for individuals who face particular barriers to integrating successfully and achieving self-sufficiency.
 Services provided include intensive case management, support services and the necessary resources to move from “at risk: basic needs unmet” to “thriving: basic needs exceeded.”